DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-bonding-period-week-one.md

 </p>

 <p style='text-align: justify;'>
-During the GSoC (and after, for sure) I'm going to work for an Astropy affiliated package called <a href="https://github.com/astropy/photutils"><b>photutils</b></a>, which, among several other things, provides a set of tools for performing photometry of astronomical sources.
+During the GSoC (and after, for sure) I'm going to work for an Astropy affiliated package called <a href="https://github.com/astropy/photutils"><b>photutils</b></a>, which, among many other things, provides a set of tools for performing photometry of astronomical sources.
 </p>

 <p style='text-align: justify;'>